ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 2. Under `Build History`, select the blinking blue circle (red if previous failure) > Observe `mvn package` executing in `Console Output`.

 # Conclusion
-During this series we set up a seed job that was used to create a `multibranchPipelineJob` and `pipelineJob` when onboarding our `poc-micro` service with our `seedJob`.
+During this series we set up a seed job that was used to create a `pipelineJob` (deploy job) and `multibranchPipelineJob` (test job) when onboarding our `poc-micro` micro service with our `seedJob`.
 Additionally, we set up our Shared Library to use `jenkinsJob.groovy` to handle the logic that determines which stages are executed depending on the currently running job (`env.JOB_NAME`).
-By using a combination of a `seed` job and Shared Libraries, you now have a foundation set up to onboard any number of services the same way while maintaining job specific stage execution.
+By using a combination of a "seed" job and Shared Libraries, you now have a foundation set up to onboard any number of services the same way while maintaining job specific stage execution.
 This provides you the ability to streamline your CI and CD requirements for microservices.